“Doing the right things start with knowing the right things.” In what way does responsible action depend on sound critical thinking?

 The presence of sound critical thinking in producing irresponsible action serves to signify that the action is purposeful.
 In planning morally irresponsible action, the culprit has to analyze the situation, weigh the pros and the cons of doing it, and manoeuvre the situation in such a way that he would be able to carry it out without being caught.
 Therefore, the doer would be held accountable for the outcomes of this sort of sound, critical thinking.
 There is no excuse for him.

 Responsible action does not always depend on sound, critical thinking.
 It also depends on the situation and the many variables that exist around the individual who is to perform the thinking.
 However, we could generalize that sound critical thinking should be applied in the quest of responsible action.
 Whatever comes from it, at least we know that we have included the effort to be responsible.
-Although the result cannot be guaranteed because too many constraints need to be considered, but the probability of reaching a responsible outcome is considerably higher in comparison to no thinking at all.
+Although the outcome of our sound critical thinking cannot be guaranteed to be right (because of the too many constraints that need to be considered) but the probability of reaching a responsible outcome is considerably higher in comparison to no thinking at all.